About Us

 Qualifications

-• Three to five years of teaching experience in a STEM discipline preferred; and
+• At least five years of teaching experience preferred; and

 • Girls Preparatory School is committed to employing only individuals who are legally authorized to work in the United States.